Bhavya-official/Loan-Prediction-app/README.md

 # Loan-Prediction-app
-A web application which take some features as input and predict one's approval
+A web application which take some features as input and predict one's approval.

 A bank's profit or a loss depends to a large extent on loans i.e. whether the customers are paying back the loan or defaulting.
 By predicting the loan defaulters, the bank can reduce its Non- Performing Assets.
 This makes the study of this phenomenon very important.

+>SOURCE OF DATA
+>>Kaggle

 #### Features of Dataset
 * Gender